 Twelve naked, hairy, malodorous people—six women and six men of varying degrees—gathered in a circle in the courtyard of the little Sicilian villa and, hands pressed heavenward, paid silent homage to the rising sun.
 In the center of their orbit of flesh stood the tallest of the group.
-He, too, was naked, but not furry or frowzy: the nymphomaniacal disciple he called Isis having depilated his entire nether-neck body earlier that morning, and doused it with herbaceous oils.
+He, too, was naked, but not furry, funky, or frowzy: the nymphomaniacal disciple he called Isis having depilated his entire nether-neck body earlier that morning, bathed him, and doused his pale skin with herbaceous oils.
 To call upon his gods, he must be clean of body, if not of spirit.

 Ataturk’s previous existence ended in celebration the night before, when he and his acolytes, in recognition of the first full moon of spring, participated in rites of the flesh.
 He choreographed and directed the drug-fueled debauchery, and he himself had the pleasures of four of the women and two of the men.
 The ewe and the German Shepherd were left to the enjoyment of the others.
 The sheep bleated in protest, but the dog, after a little encouragement, seemed to enjoy the festivities.
 Fortunately, the Abbey of Thelema, near the town of Cefalù, was remote, so there was no one proximate enough to hear the revelries.
 Even if they had been aware of the depravities being performed so near to them, Ataturk knew that none of the townsfolk sanctimoniously enjoying his Easter holiday would dare approach the Abbey, since for nearly a hundred years it had been known as a place where evil dwelled.
 He knew that any inquisitiveness would be overcome by fear.